rtbrick/bngblaster/docsrc/sources/routing/isis.rst

 MRT Files
 ~~~~~~~~~

-The BNG Blaster can load LSPs from an MRT file as defined in
+The BNG Blaster can load LSPs from a MRT file as defined in
 [RFC6396](https://datatracker.ietf.org/doc/html/rfc6396).

 .. code-block:: none